DerekHarter/test-repo/README.md

 # test-repo
-Test repository for Hopkins Data Science class setup/test
+Test repository for Hopkins Data Science class setup/test.

+This is only a test.